 The physician/patient relationship has been described as a moral covenant, based on the medical need of the patient but maintained through the trust of the patient and society in the physician and the medical profession.
 The attributes necessary for the physician to function as a responsible and effective medical professional and to faithfully serve this relationship constitute the domains of professionalism and include competence in the skills and knowledge that form the basis of the medical profession, including a commitment to lifelong learning and self assessment, a duty to apply these skills and knowledge in the service of healing for every patient, and service to the best interest of the health and well being of each patient (i.e. altruism).
-In return, society grants the medical profession. through representative organizations such as the ABNS, ABMS, ACGME, RRC, and ACCME, extraordinary privileges of autonomy and self regulation to define the scope of medical practice and science, determine the standards of care of medical practice, define the body of knowledge and skills recognized and accepted by the professional medical specialty, and educate current and future physicians with the skills, knowledge, values, and judgment befitting a competent and caring medical professional.
+In return, society grants the medical profession, through representative organizations such as the ABNS, ABMS, ACGME, RRC, and ACCME, extraordinary privileges of autonomy and self regulation to define the scope of medical professional medical specialty, and educate current and future physicians with the skills, knowledge, values, and judgment befitting a competent and caring medical professional.
 These privileges are to be governed by strong ethical principles of objectivity, independence, and acting in the best interests of patients and society.
-The ABNS, in conjunction with the ACGME, RRC, and the ABMS clearly defines neurosurgery patient care in critical care settings as an essential element of neurosurgical training and practice.
-Any externally created barrier to a neurosurgeon's access to their patient in a critical care setting, therefore, undermines the very foundation of this moral covenant between patient and physician and conflicts with a fundamental principle of medical professionalism of duty to patient health and well being.
+The ABNS, in conjunction with the ACGME, RRC, and the ABMS clearly defines neurosurgeon's access to their patient in a critical care setting, therefore, undermines the very foundation of this moral covenantbetween patient and physician and conflicts with a fundamental principle of medical professionalism of duty to patient the alth and well being.